steamtricks/steamtricks/README.md

 ![Multiwinia dependencies check](screenshot/multiwinia-dependencies.png)

 If missing dependencies were found the user will be prompted to install them.
-Any available fixes will be applied any-time the game is updated.
+For example when the "Dota 2 - Vulkan support" DLC is installed Steamtricks will automatically prompt the user to install the required Vulkan packages.

 ![Multiwinia fixed](screenshot/multiwinia-fixed.png)

+Any available fixes will be applied after a game is updated.

 # game specific fixes